Valid Inference After Causal Discovery: Introduction

 where $\alpha\in(0,1)$ is a pre-specified error level.
 For example, if the variables in $G$ follow a normal distribution, $\ci_G(\alpha;\D)$ can be obtained via classical t-statistics.
 However, if we \emph{estimate} the causal graph $\widehat G$ from $\D$, this guarantee breaks down; that is, there is \emph{no} guarantee that $\PP{\beta_{\widehat G} \not\in \ci_{\widehat G}(\alpha;\D)} \leq \alpha.$ This issue arises due to the coupling between the estimand $\beta_{\widehat G}$ and the data used for inference, since $\widehat G$ implicitly depends on $\D$.

 To address this failure of naive inference, we develop tools for valid statistical inference after causal discovery.
-We build on concepts introduced in the literature on adaptive data analysis~\citep{dwork2015preserving, dwork2015generalization} and develop causal discovery algorithms that allow computing downstream confidence intervals with rigorous coverage guarantees.
+We build on concepts introduced in the literature on adaptive data analysis~\citep{dwork2015preserving, dwork2015generalization} and post-selection inference \citep{berk2013valid} and develop causal discovery algorithms that allow the computing of downstream confidence intervals with rigorous coverage guarantees.
 Our key observation is that \emph{randomizing} causal discovery mitigates the bias due to data reuse.
 In particular, we show that, for a level $\tilde \alpha\leq \alpha$ depending on the level of randomization, naive intervals in the sense of Eq.~\eqref{eq:classical_validity} satisfy where $\widehat G$ is a causal structure estimated via a noisy causal discovery algorithm.
-Randomization leads to a quantifiable tradeoff between the quality of the discovered structure and the statistical power of downstream inferences: higher levels of randomization imply lower structure quality, but at the same time allow tighter confidence intervals; that is, $\tilde \alpha$ is not much smaller than the target error level $\alpha$.
-Moreover, we show empirically that the proposed randomization schemes are not vacuous: classical confidence intervals for causal effects indeed vastly undercover the target causal effect when computed after running standard, noiseless discovery algorithms.
+Randomization leads to a quantifiable tradeoff between the quality of the discovered causal model and the statistical power of downstream inferences: higher levels of randomization imply lower model quality, but at the same time allow tighter confidence intervals; that is, $\tilde \alpha$ is not much smaller than the target error level $\alpha$.
+Moreover, we show empirically that the proposed randomization schemes are not vacuous: classical confidence intervals for causal effects indeed vastly undercover the target causal effect when computed after model selection based on standard, noiseless causal discovery algorithms.

-A key contribution of our work is \emph{\textsc{noisy-ges}}, a noisy version of the classical \emph{greedy equivalence search}~(GES) algorithm~\citep{chickering2002optimal}.
-We show that \textsc{noisy-ges} inherits the consistency property of usual GES, but at the same time enables a valid, finite-sample correction of classical confidence intervals in the learned causal graph, due to a carefully chosen randomization scheme.
-In addition, the randomization principle directly extends to the counterpart of GES that uses both interventional and observational data, called greedy interventional equivalence search (GIES)~\citep{hauser2015jointly}.

-\paragraph{Organization.} The rest of the paper is organized as follows.
-In the remainder of this section we give a detailed overview of related work.
-Then, in \Cref{sec:preliminaries}, we formally set up the problem of valid inference after causal discovery and review existing theory from adaptive data analysis that will supply the core ingredients of our correction.
-In \Cref{sec:noisy_selection} and \Cref{sec:ges} we provide randomization schemes for score-based causal discovery when the causal models can be exhaustively scored and when they are scored via greedy search, respectively, together with accompanying theory for rigorous confidence interval construction.
-In \Cref{sec:experimental} we evaluate our methods empirically.
-Finally, we end with a brief discussion of future directions in \Cref{sec:discussion}.